alexeymezenin/country-city-sql-databse/README.md

-Free for commercial use countries and cities data perfect suited for using with autocomplete.
-Pasred from [SimpleMaps](https://simplemaps.com/data/world-cities)
+Free for commercial use countries and cities data perfectly suited for using with autocomplete.
+Parsed from [SimpleMaps](https://simplemaps.com/data/world-cities)

 239 countries and 42905 cities.